Better bounds for matchings in the streaming model: Multipass approximation for matchings

-since every vertex $u\in P$ contributed $1$ unit of water, amounting to $|M|$ amount of water overall, and \dualeqref{eq:int-1} calculates the sum of loads on all $v\in Q$.
+The first equality holds since $G$ is assumed to contain a perfect matching, and the second holds since every vertex $u\in P$ contributed $1$ unit of water, amounting to $|M|=|P|$ amount of water overall, and \dualeqref{eq:int-1} calculates the sum of loads on all $v\in Q$.
 Furthermore, note that the size of the matching constructed by the algorithm after $k$ passes is exactly equal to